awsdocs/amazon-ses-developer-guide/doc-source/dns-txt-records.md

 **Note**
 Amazon SES previously allowed TXT record names to contain *amazonses* without an underscore\.
 If you have already verified a domain and your TXT record contains *amazonses* without an underscore, your domain will continue to be verified; there is no action required on your part\.
 However, any new domains that you verify will require that *amazonses* in the TXT record name is either preceded by an underscore, or *\_amazonses* is removed from the TXT record name entirely\.

-You can find troubleshooting information and instructions on how to check your domain verification settings in [Common Domain Verification Problems](troubleshoot-verification.md#troubleshoot-verification-domain)\.
+You can find troubleshooting information and instructions on how to check your domain verification settings in [Common domain verification problems](troubleshoot-verification.md#troubleshoot-verification-domain)\.

 ## Adding a TXT Record to Your Domain's DNS Server<a name="add-dns-txt-record"></a>

 The procedure for adding TXT records to your domain's DNS server depends on who provides your DNS service\.
 Your DNS provider might be Amazon Route 53 or another domain name registrar such as GoDaddy\.
 This section provides procedures for adding a TXT record to Route 53, as well as generic procedures that apply to other DNS providers\.

 ### Procedures for Amazon Route 53<a name="add-dns-txt-record-route53"></a>

 When you begin [the process of verifying a new domain](verify-domain-procedure.md) for use with Amazon SES, you can automatically add the domain verification TXT record to your Route 53 configuration\.
 However, if you choose not to add the TXT record automatically, you can add the TXT record to your Route 53 configuration manually by completing the procedure in this section\.

 **To add a TXT record to the DNS record for your Route 53\-managed domain**

 1. Open the Amazon SES console at [https://console\.aws\.amazon\.com/ses/](https://console.aws.amazon.com/ses/)\.